bendudson/hermes-3/docs/sphinx/components.rst

    ``electromagnetic:apar_core_neumann=true`` (this is the default).
 3. Set the potential core boundary to be constant in Y by setting ``vorticity:phi_core_averagey = true``
+4. Magnetic flutter terms must be enabled to be active.
+They use an ``Apar_flutter`` field, not the ``Apar`` field that is calculated from the induction terms.

 This component modifies the definition of momentum of all species, to include the contribution from the electromagnetic potential